 - Finally, understanding your risk profile enables you to make educated decisions that are appropriate for your financial objectives and personality.

-How to make a risk profile?
+How to Make a Risk Profile?

 Creating a risk profile involves understanding two main elements: risk appetite and risk tolerance.
 Let’s break down how to analyze each: